PASSOVER SCHEDULE FOR 2022

 Another way we remember is to observe the ceremony of Passover.

-We show honor to God the Father and Christ The Son by “observing the ceremony” of the Passover Seder meal on this first night of The Passover; the night that the story of God’s people began.
+We show honor to God the Father and Yeshua, Messiah, The Son by “observing the ceremony” of the Passover Seder meal on this first night of The Passover.
+This is the night the story of God’s people began.

-Anyone who eats of the Bread of Heaven and trusts Christ to remove their sins is considered a member of this Holy family that God began forming on that first Passover when He led the ancient Israelites out of Egypt with a mighty hand.
+Anyone who eats of The Bread of Heaven and trusts Yeshua, Messiah to remove their sins is considered a member of this Holy family God began forming on that first Passover when He led the ancient Israelites out of Egypt with a mighty hand.

-GOD FORMED HIS FAMILY FROM A PEOPLE WHO WERE NOT A NATION
+FORMED FROM A PEOPLE WHO WERE NOT A NATION

 All that time; He fed us and kept us clothed.

-He showed us mighty miracles; miracles that no pagan god could ever come close to performing; such as the time that our water came from a Rock.
+He showed us mighty miracles; miracles that no pagan god could ever come close to performing.
+There were many exaples, such as the time our water came from a Rock.

-In the wilderness, Our Father proved to us that He was God; and He taught us how to worship Him.
+In the wilderness, Our Father proved to us that He was God.
+There YHVH taught us how to worship Him.

-We worship Him with our Seder meal and we remember these things.
+We worship Him with our Seder meal tonight, and we remember these things.

-As we have already mentioned the matzoh symbolizes Christ; as the Lamb of God.
+As we have already mentioned, the matzoh symbolizes Yeshua Messiah as the Lamb of God.

-We have parsley, called “karpus” and it reminds us of how the Hebrew people were once prosperous before they sinned.
-God had to turn His back away from them; and their sin lead them into a life of bondage and slavery in Egypt.
+We have parsley, called “karpus.”
+It reminds us of how the Hebrew people were once prosperous.
+This was before they sinned.
+God had to turn His back away from them.
+Their sins lead them into a life of bondage and slavery in Egypt.
 Dipping the parsley into salt water helps us to remember the tears of slavery.

 We eat horseradish on our matzoh to remember the bitterness of slavery.